Skip to content

 Paving the way

-Categorizing vital materials in extraordinary detail
+Categorizing vital materials

 Through advanced and complementary characterization techniques, including microscopies, spectroscopies and thermal analysis, her team is able to probe and map the surface and sub-surface structure of any soil material to gather information about its structure in nanoscale.
+This enables the team to develop innovative solutions to solve complex challenges related to oil and gas applications.

 More cutting-edge research is being done by Esra M. Alhabshi, as part of our Sustainable Energy Team.
-Working in collaboration with the King Abdullah University of Science and Technology (KAUST), her team is exploring the use of nonmetallics to improve the efficiency of solar cells.
+Working in collaboration with the King Abdullah University of Science and Technology (KAUST), her team are exploring the use of nonmetallics to improve the efficiency of solar cells.
 The potential impact of their work is enormous, allowing us to convert more of the sun’s energy into sustainable and reliable energy.

 “Fifty years from now, the production of new materials, layered with silicon, could increase the possibility that we take much more energy from the sun.
 Materials like perovskite, which are light and flexible, have a lot of potential for use in solar cells.”